 - How far in advance are you supposed to book the stylist?

 On your wedding day, you should look like the very best version of yourself.
-You want the person you're marrying and your guests to recognize you, as you, as you walk down the aisle.
-Even more importantly, you want to feel comfortable and supremely confident as you walk down that aisle.
+You want the person you're marrying and your guests to recognize you as you walk down the aisle.
+Even more importantly, you want to feel comfortable and supremely confident.
 True beauty, after all, comes from within.
 If you're a casual person in your daily life who never wears makeup, your wedding day is not the time to break out your inner glam girl (unless you dream of that.)
 Likewise, if you walk around looking like a Kardashian in your daily life, this wedding hair experience is just going to make you want to go bigger and bolder.
 Start collecting pictures now.

 Throughout this process, check in with your gut.
 Does this feel right?
 Does this feel like you?
 Some advice every bride should hear is this: you can tune out that advice that will surely come from friends or family, even if it's well meaning.
 If you want extensions, get them.
 If you don't want to grow out your short haircut, don't.
 If you don't want to wear that family heirloom, don't.
 This day is about you and your partner.
 This is not about what others want for you.